 A Drop Of Red

-Honey Moon Vineyard sponsor Mrs Peterson Pottery by providing fine wine to share and enjoy.
+Honey Moon Vineyard provide fine wine for Mrs Peterson Pottery to share and enjoy.
 (Having a wine maker for a Dad is lucky thing!)

 The Vineyard is nestled in the beautiful Adelaide Hills where the harvest full moon appears as a rich dollop of honey in the sky, hence the name 'Honey Moon Vineyard'.